Cursor vs Devin

 Quick Verdict

-Cursor excels at ai-native development and code refactoring with a score of 94/100.
+Cursor focuses on AI-Native Development and Code Refactoring and scores 95/100 in our independent evaluation.
 Cursor delivers the most polished AI-native IDE experience, with seamless integration of frontier models directly into the editing workflow.

 Devin